Cycle lane consultation – a test case for action on climate change

 Hopefully it will lead to informed opinions rather than knee-jerk reactions, and data on use of the measures being assessed to decide if a cycle lane should be made permanent.

-We will aim to provide an analysis of the proposals in the coming weeks, but for now, look at the piece I wrote for GoBike in their Consultation Digest June edition.
+We will aim to provide an analysis of the proposals in the coming weeks, but for now, look at the piece I wrote for GoBike in its Consultation Digest June edition.

 Making Spaces for People permanent